w3f/polkadot-wiki/docs/learn/learn-account-abstraction.md

 form of a smart contract.
 Without a smart contract, abstracting accounts would require changes in the core architecture of the protocol.

-The highly generic codebase of Polkadot's architecture makes accounts natively flexible and abstract without the direct need for smart contracts.
+Polkadot's generic codebase makes the concept of an account natively flexible and abstract without the direct need for smart contracts.

 ## Origin Abstraction in Polkadot